-53. Without authorization from , or any right under the law, Defendants have deliberately copied, displayed, distributed, reproduced, and/or made derivative works incorporating the Copyrighted Works on e-commerce stores operating under the Seller Aliases and the corresponding Unauthorized Products.
-Defendants' derivative works are virtually identical to and/or are substantially similar to the look and feel of the Copyrighted Works.
-Such conduct infringes and continues to infringe the Copyrighted Works in violation of 17 U.S.C. § 501(a) and 17 U.S.C. §§ 106(1)-(3), (5).
+Aliases and the corresponding Unauthorized Products.
+Defendants' derivative works are virtually identical to and/or are substantially similar to the look and feel of the $\square$ Copyrighted Works.
+Such conduct infringes and continues to infringe the $\square$ Copyrighted Works in violation of 17 U.S.C. § 501(a) and 17 U.S.C. §§ 106(1)-(3), (5).

-54. Defendants reap the benefits of the unauthorized copying and distribution of the Copyrighted Works in the form of revenue and other profits that are driven by the sale of Unauthorized Products.
+55. Defendants reap the benefits of the unauthorized copying and distribution of the Copyrighted Works in the form of revenue and other profits that are driven by the sale of Unauthorized Products.

-55. Defendants have unlawfully appropriated constant's protectable expression by taking material of substance and value and creating Unauthorized Products that capture the total concept and feel of the copyrighted Works.
+56. Defendants have unlawfully appropriated s's protectable expression by taking material of substance and value and creating Unauthorized Products that capture the total concept and feel of the s Copyrighted Works.

-56. On information and belief, the Defendants' infringement has been willful, intentional, purposeful, and in disregard of and with indifference to set and a set and
+57. On information and belief, the Defendants' infringement has been willful, intentional, purposeful, and in disregard of and with indifference to the 's rights.

-57. The Defendants, by their actions, have damaged in an amount to be determined at trial.
+58. The Defendants, by their actions, have damaged in an amount to be determined at trial.

-58. Defendants' conduct is causing and, unless enjoined and restrained by this Court, will continue to cause great and irreparable injury that cannot fully be compensated or measured in money.
+59. Defendants' conduct is causing and, unless enjoined and restrained by this Court, will continue to cause great and irreparable injury that cannot fully be compensated or measured in money.
 In has no adequate remedy at law.
 Pursuant to 17 U.S.C. § 502, I is entitled to a preliminary and permanent injunction prohibiting further infringement of the Copyrighted Works.